 What better way to do this (other than posting every detail of my life online) than to open a spiritual community center and silent retreat service?

 Perhaps called Sweet Serenity Silent Retreats, it will be a space where those craving connection to something deeper can get rooted in the rhythms of nature, revitalizing their spirit and reawakening their passions.

 From drum circles in the medicine wheel garden to creek-side sweat lodge ceremonies and midnight star gazing parties, Sweet Serenity will be a sacred community space hosting a variety of holistic workshops, spiritual speakers, and maybe even something that resembles a church (gasp!) throughout the week.

 Those seeking a more intensive wilderness and personal reflection experience can stay overnight for silent retreats.
 Encouraged (or forced, hehe) to temporarily put away their phones and other external (and internal) demands, they will give themselves the gift of slowing down and shutting up, which will open the lines of communication to Self.
 Through silent reflection and nature immersion, they will tune into a new vibration of joy, clarity, and love, stimulating a breakthrough of Inner Peace.

 Sounds beautiful, right?

 Of course, in order to host people for retreat or community events, the first thing we need is a driveway that doesn’t give them a heart attack (sort of the opposite effect I was going for).

-Essentially, we need about $10,000 to gravel the driveway before we can open a spiritual community and retreat center (or even just to have people visit all safe and reliable-like).
+Essentially, we need about $10,000 to gravel the driveway before we can start hosting community events and spiritual retreats (or even just to have people visit all safe and reliable-like).